Flamehaven/unstable-singularity-detector/README.md

 [![Version](https://img.shields.io/badge/version-1.3.0-blue)](CHANGELOG.md)
 [![Patches](https://img.shields.io/badge/patches-16%2F27%20applied-success)](ALL_PATCHES_COMPLETE.md)

-**Complete implementation of DeepMind's breakthrough in detecting unstable singularities in fluid dynamics**
+**Open re-implementation of unstable singularity detection inspired by DeepMind research**

-Based on the groundbreaking paper ["Discovering new solutions to century-old problems in fluid dynamics"](https://arxiv.org/abs/2509.14185) ([blog post](https://deepmind.google/discover/blog/discovering-new-solutions-to-century-old-problems-in-fluid-dynamics/)), this repository provides a production-ready implementation of Physics-Informed Neural Networks (PINNs) achieving **machine precision** (< 10⁻¹³) for detecting unstable blow-up solutions.
+Based on the paper ["Discovering new solutions to century-old problems in fluid dynamics"](https://arxiv.org/abs/2509.14185) ([blog post](https://deepmind.google/discover/blog/discovering-new-solutions-to-century-old-problems-in-fluid-dynamics/)), this repository provides an open-source implementation of Physics-Informed Neural Networks (PINNs) for detecting unstable blow-up solutions in fluid dynamics.

+⚠️ **Research Implementation**: This is an independent implementation for research and educational purposes.
+Results are validated where noted; see [REPRODUCTION.md](docs/REPRODUCTION.md) for detailed benchmarks and comparisons.

 **NEW in v1.3.0**: 16 performance patches applied - 2.3x speedup, 100% reproducibility, complete automation!